 Frankfurt has a bit of a reputation for being full of banks and boringness, and while I love an afternoon along the Main sampling biergartens or a wander through the museums, there are so many great places a short drive or train journey away too.
+It’s such an easy place to fly into, it would be a shame not to use your time there to explore some of the amazing things about western Germany.
+Here are some great options for day trips from Frankfurt.

 It’s on every list, and for good reason.
 As a Heidelberg resident, I’m not going to disagree!
 Our little city features the gorgeous castle ruins, of course, but don’t stop there.
 If you take the historic funicular to the top of the Königstuhl (the castle is only halfway up) you can take in a falconry demonstration, and let the kids burn off some steam at Märchenparadies, a little amusement park in the trees.
 Our Altstadt, or Old Town, is full of beautiful little streets.
 I think our favourite thing to do is head down to the Neckarweise to hang out in the playgrounds and splash park.
 Read my full post on what the locals do around Heidelberg for more ideas.
 Heidelberg is about 1 hour from Frankfurt by train.